MicrosoftDocs/learn/learn-pr/azure/understanding-the-sql-dw-connector-with-azure-databricks/includes/2-setup-the-environment.md

 ## Create new connections in Azure Data Studio

 1. To connect to your data warehouse, you need to connect through the logical SQL server you created when you provisioned SQL Data Warehouse earlier.
-1. Visit Azure Portal and Select your data warehouse from resource group created for this exercise.
+1. Visit Azure portal and Select your data warehouse from resource group created for this exercise.
 1. Find the full name of the logical SQL server on top of the Overview blade, as you did in step 2 of the previous section.

     ![Copy the SQL Server name in the SQL Data Warehouse Overview blade.](../media/sql-dw-server-link.png)

 1. Switch back to the Azure Data Studio app.
 1. Add a new connection.
-This will be displayed by default if it is your first time running Azure Data Studio.
+This option will display by default if it is your first time running Azure Data Studio.
 1. Fill in the fields in the Connection window.

     ![Fill in the fields in the Connection window.](../media/connect-sql-dw.png)